h3pei/go-to-factory-bot.nvim/README.md

   -- Examples of other alternatives: vsplit, split, tabedit jump_command = "edit",

+  -- Whether to pluralize the factory name when searching for the factory file.
+  -- If you set it to false, it will not pluralize the factory name. pluralize_factory_name = true,

   -- Suffix of the factory file.
   -- For example, if you specify "factory" as suffix, it will try to find "users_factory.rb" from the "user" factory.
   --